ElegantEngineeringTech/livewire-modal/README.md

 ### Preparing Your Modals

 Any Livewire component can be displayed as a modal.
-However, certain features like stacking require additional customization.
+However, certain features, such as stacking, require additional customization.

 #### Creating a Simple Modal Component